suborbital/docs/website/docs/e2-core/usage/schedules.md

           stargazers: ghstars
 ```

-As you can see, you can choose how often the job runs
-using the `every` clause.
-You can set seconds, minutes,
- hours, or days (and you can combine them for values such as 'every 1 hour and 15 minutes').
+As you can see, you can choose how often the job runs using the `every` clause.
+You can set seconds, minutes, hours, or days (and you can combine them for values such as 'every 1 hour and 15 minutes').

-If you need to change a Runnable's behaviour to run in a schedule,
-you can check `req::method() == "SCHED"`.
-This can be useful when
-using the same Runnable for both request handlers and schedules.
+If you need to change a SE2 module's behaviour to run in a schedule, you can check `req::method() == "SCHED"`.
+This can be useful when using the same SE2 module for both request handlers and schedules.

-Setting the `state` clause will allow you to 'seed' the job
-with values, and that state will update after each step,
-just as with request handlers.
+Setting the `state` clause will allow you to 'seed' the job with values, and that state will update after each step, just as with request handlers.

 See [state](../concepts/state.md) for more details.

-Any issues running schedules (such as Runnables returning errors or any failures to execute the Runnables)
-will be logged, but nothing else.
+Any issues running schedules (such as SE2 modules returning errors or any failures to execute the SE2 modules)will be logged, but nothing else.